Operational-Sciences-Group/Prussian-Red/README.md

 # Prussian-Red

-Prussian Red is a Python 3 tool to enhance your orginization's OPSEC.
+Prussian Red is a Python 3 random word generator to enhance your orginization's OPSEC.

 Prussian Red generates random prefix, root, and suffix words.